-Welcome to episode #79 of the SDS Podcast.
+Welcome to episode #79 of the Super Data Science Podcast.
 Here we go!

 Today's guest is Associate Professor of Reinforcement Learning, Balaraman Ravindran

 What do you know about reinforcement learning and prescriptive analytics?
 Associate Professor Balaraman Ravindran joins us today to share his vast knowledge of this emerging field, including its history, an introductory overview, how it is different from supervised and unsupervised learning, and examples of its applications.

 We also discuss his lecture videos and the reasons why he makes them freely available online.
 You will hear about the influences on his work, including leading names and pioneers in the field of reinforcement learning.